 AFTER YOU POST

-Over the course of the semester, we will develop our ideas, see how they fit into a wider discussion of theory and literacy pedagogy.
+Over the course of the summer, we will develop our ideas, see how they fit into a wider discussion of theory and literacy pedagogy.
+This is a first step towards completing one of the major assignments of the semester: The Assignment Design.

 I look forward to reading and responding to your work here.